mrowdy/slemgrim.github.io/_drafts/rest-endpoints.md

 DELETE /articles/42
 ```

-We not only replaced the methods with appropriate ones, we also were able to remove all verbs from
+We not only replaced the methods with appropriate ones,
-the endpoints.
+we also were able to remove all verbs from the endpoints.
 No more '/add, /edit, /delete'.
-Now there is only one endpoint left.
-This is not only way
+Now there is only one endpoint left '/articles'.
-simpler for the consumer of the api, it also is easier to maintain when you only have on route to define.
+This is not only simpler for the consumer of the api,
+it's also easier to maintain when you only have on route to define.
-It also prevents you from inconsistent endpoint names (add and create, edit and update, delete and remove).
+It also prevents you from inconsistent endpoint naming
+(add and create, edit and update, delete and remove).

 ## Real World

 Most API's implement `GET, POST, PUT and DELETE`.
 All the other methods are nice to have.
 But if you don't use
-then return at least a `501 Not Implemented`.
+them return at least a `501 Not Implemented`.